A Brief History of Maintenance Management Systems

 On the other hand, if you give an employee a tool and it makes their job easier, you usually cannot pry it out of their hands.
 That's the sign of real value; they see it as their own and not something that they are forced to use.

-I am continually amazed to see how quickly users of all tech savvy levels can learn and leverage maintenance management systems to improve their jobs and deliver business results at all levels.
+I am continually amazed to see how quickly users of all levels of tech-savviness can learn and leverage maintenance management systems to improve their jobs and deliver business results at all levels.
 When you make it as easy to use as any other social media app or site, it's no wonder the adoption rate is so rapid.

 A Maintenance Management System Should Make Your Life Easier (Not Harder)